 Welcome to the class website for DHM 280 – Introduction to Digital Humanities at West Chester University.

-This course website is where you can find the class schedule, assignments, class blog. class policies, and other important information.
+You can also use this website to read about class policies, and other important information.
 Remember that your grades and other feedback will be returned via D2L.

 You may download a printable version of the class syllabus, if you wish.
 However, you should know that the website version of our assignments, schedule, etc. may be more up to date than the printable version!
 If the website and printable version disagree, the website is correct.